Unleash a Storehouse of Vital Energy with this Single Lifestyle Experimentby Scott Jeffrey

 This energy moves through the acupuncture meridians to heal and revitalize all of the body’s organs and systems.

 When cultivated, this energy, or chi, emanates heat.
-When the body’s channels are open, you can feel this energy moving throughout every part of your body.
+When the body’s channels are open, you can feel this energy moving throughout your body.

 But in most people, this energy is blocked in many places.